bgoodr/keyboard-firmware-build-util/s60-x/README.md

 You can store your keymap_*.c files into the current working directory and they will get picked up by the build.
-An example is checked in here, keymap_stdcapslockswap.c, that swaps the caps lock and control keys, but is otherwise identical to tmk_keyboard/keyboard/s60-x/keymap_standard.c.
+An example is checked in here, keymap_standard_capslockctrlswap.c, that swaps the caps lock and control keys, but is otherwise identical to tmk_keyboard/keyboard/s60-x/keymap_standard.c.

-    sleep 5; make KEYMAP=stdcapslockswap build load
+    sleep 5; make KEYMAP=standard_capslockctrlswap build load

-The above sleeps for 5 seconds, giving you enough time to press the reset button (puts the microcontroller into DFU bootloader mode, ready to receive the firmware from the dfu-programmer), and builds the keymap_stdcapslockswap.c file that happens to be loaded in the current working directory, and loads it into the keyboard.
+The above sleeps for 5 seconds, giving you enough time to press the reset button (puts the microcontroller into DFU bootloader mode, ready to receive the firmware from the dfu-programmer), and builds the keymap_standard_capslockctrlswap.c file that happens to be loaded in the current working directory, and loads it into the keyboard.

 I have found on Ubuntu that I sometimes have to unplug and plug back